-Many men try saw palmetto hair loss products on the basis that they’re safe, natural alternatives to Propecia (i.e., the drug finasteride, which is FDA approved but can unfortunately cause side effects – some of them quite serious).
-And, since finasteride is only approved for use in men, there are also plenty of women who use both topical and oral saw palmetto hair loss products.
+Many men try saw palmetto hair loss products on the basis that they’re safe, natural alternatives to the drug Propecia (finasteride) which is FDA approved but can unfortunately cause side effects – some of them quite serious.
+And, since finasteride is only approved for use in men, there are also plenty of women who also use both topical and oral saw palmetto hair loss products.

 Saw palmetto is a small palm tree (it grows to just 10 feet high) which grows along the south-east coastline in the USA (and also in the West Indies – Barbados, Jamaica, Trinidad, etc).

 It's leaves are a distinctive fan shape, but it's the small discrete-looking berries that are most interesting.
 That's because they contain active ingredients which have an inhibitory effect on the hormone dihydrotestosterone (DHT).
 And that's useful in the treatment of the prostate gland and possibly hair loss (i.e., male pattern baldness).

 The active ingredients thought to inhibit DHT are:

 Fatty acids - Saw palmetto berries contain nine fatty acids, the greatest concentration of which being oleic, lauric, myristic and palmitic acids.

 steroids which appear to have several health-promoting effects.
 The

 concentration of sterols in saw palmetto berries is very small when

 compared to their fatty acid content.

 To answer that question, you also need to learn the answers to the three important questions listed in the chart below.
 You can also use the chart to compare some of the most popular saw palmetto oral-based products.